 It is especially important for truck operators to drive safely, considering the size of their vehicles.
-Any time a trucker acts carelessly on the road, they put everyone around them at risk of devastating, life-altering harm.
+Any time a semi operator acts carelessly on the road, they put everyone around them at risk of devastating, life-altering harm.
 For that reason, truck drivers are held to a higher standard on the roadway than your average driver.

 Common Injuries in Truck Crashes

 Fully loaded tractor-trailers can weigh up to 80,000 pounds, or as much as about 20 commuter cars combined.
 When a truck this size collides with a car while traveling at highway speed, the smaller vehicle can be crushed by the sheer amount of force inflicted upon it.
 Tractor-trailers also tend to be higher off the ground, making the bumpers on most cars ineffective at their job of protecting the people in the car.
-Victims of auto-truck collisions often suffer catastrophic or even fatal bodily harm.
+Victims of trucking collisions often suffer catastrophic or even fatal bodily harm.

 - Ligament tears